Female Hair Loss Diagnosis and Treatments

 Trichotillomania – compulsive hair pulling.
 Hair loss due to trichotillomania is typically patchy, as compulsive hair pullers tend to concentrate the pulling in selected areas.
 Hair loss due to this cause cannot be treated effectively until the psychological or emotional reasons for trichotillomania are effectively addressed.

 Alopecia areata – a possibly autoimmune disorder that causes patchy hair loss that can range from diffuse thinning to extensive areas of baldness with “islands” of retained hair.
-Medical examination is necessary to establish a diagnosis.
+A medical examination is necessary to establish a diagnosis.

 Triangular alopecia – loss of hair in the temporal areas that sometimes begins in childhood.
 Hair loss may be complete, or a few fine, thin-diameter hairs may remain.
 The cause of triangular alopecia is not known, but the condition can be treated medically or surgically.